Jewish Languages: Hebrew & Yiddish

-At Jump On Languages, we are excited to offer classes of some of the most popular Jewish Languages: Hebrew, Yiddish and Ladino.
+At Jump On Languages, we are excited to offer classes of some of the most popular Jewish Languages: Hebrew and Yiddish.
 Our teachers are exceptionally knowledgeable on these spoken/written Jewish languages and their unique history and cultural influence.

 Also, in partnership with the international organization Qesher, our Jewish Language students will also have access to a FREE online Jewish cultural event every month.
 Each week, Qesher introduces speakers from different regions and communities to give you the chance to enrich and deepen your knowledge of the shared Jewish heritage from wherever you happen to be.
 Check out their upcoming events here.